Annual General Meeting

 The business of the Annual General Meeting includes Members’ receipt and consideration of the annual report and accounts of the Council, the appointment and determination of the remuneration of the auditors, announcement of new Board members, and any other business relating to the charity.
 When applicable, the business of the AGM will include the election of the President and the Elected Trustees.

 As per our Bylaws, in addition to the Annual General Meeting, the Board convenes at least one additional General Meeting per year.
-To provide Members with further opportunity to come together the Board will usually look to convene at least two additional General Meetings per year.
+To provide Members with further opportunity to come together the Board will usually look to convene at least two General Meetings per year.

 All Member Bodies are welcome to attend and each Member is entitled to send two representatives.